kraftnix/provision-nix/install/README.md

 # `nixos-anywhere` automated installs

+> NOTE: this is somewhat legacy and hasn't been used in a while and is probably in need of a rework

 `nixos-anywhere` is used for installing NixOS onto already booted machines that may be running other linux distributions (such as Ubuntu, ArchLinux, etc.).